Tiffany-Bergett/Data_projects_TripleTen/E-commerce Company/README.md

 ### Description:
 - 8 page spreadsheet
 - Includes raw data (Hidden), processed data, data analysis, and pivot tables.
-- Purpose was to analyze the companys' raw transaction logs and turn the event logs into business metrics.

 ### Assumptions:
 - The "raw_user_activity" sheet accurately reflects all website activity for the relevant timeframe.